Transposition of the great arteries

 - Lack of oxygen to tissues.
 Your baby's tissues will receive too little oxygen (hypoxia).
 Unless there's some mixing of oxygen-rich blood and oxygen-poor blood within your baby's body, he or she won't be able to survive.

 - Heart failure.
 Heart failure — a condition in which the heart can't pump enough blood to meet the body's needs — may develop over time because the right ventricle is pumping under higher pressure than usual.
 This added stress may make the muscle of the right ventricle stiff or weak.

 Surgery is required for all babies with transposition of the great arteries early in life, usually within the first week.
-Complications of surgery to correct transposition of the great arteries may occur later in life, including:
+The most common type of surgery to correct transposition when identified in babies is the arterial switch operation.
+During this operation, the surgeon moves the great arteries so they are connected to the correct pumping chamber.
+The arteries that supply the heart (coronary arteries) must also be moved.
+Although this operation is lifesaving, problems may occur later in life, including:

 - Narrowing of the arteries that supply blood to the heart (coronary arteries)

 - Heart muscle weakness or stiffness leading to heart failure

 - Narrowed connections where the great vessels are connected

 In most cases, transposition of the great arteries can't be prevented.
 If you have a family history of heart defects or if you already have a child with a congenital heart defect, consider talking with a genetic counselor and a cardiologist experienced in congenital heart defects before getting pregnant.